berkes/berkes.github.com/_posts/2005-06-18-webalizer-conf.md

 - Server
 lang: en
 ---
 This slightly modified webalizr.conf does DNS lookups.
-The modifcations were made using the <a href="ftp://ftp.mrunix.net/pub/webalizer/DNS.README">webalizer DNS readme</a>.
+The modifcations were made using the <a href="ftp://ftp.mrunix.net/pub/webalizer/DNS.

+README">webalizer DNS readme</a>.

 <code>
 #!/bin/sh